Find Grad Schools

 Education Levels of Clinical Laboratory Science Majors

-In 2020-2021, 489 earned their master's degree in clinical laboratory science.
+During the most recent year for which data is available, 550 people earned their master's degree in clinical laboratory science.
 This earns it the #152 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in clinical laboratory science at each degree level.